motlib/cfgfiles/README.md

 # CfgFiles

-This repository contains some of my configuration files from my home directory.
+This repository contains some of my configuration files from my Linux home directory.

-The `.gitignore` file is set up to ignore all files, but then exclude some (i.e. not ignore them again) by prepending the exclamation mark.
+The `.gitignore` file is set up to ignore all files, but then exclude some files from the ignore list (i.e. not ignore them again) by prepending the exclamation mark.

 ## Usage